GridTools/gridtools/docs_src/manuals/getting_started/getting_started.rst

 The first template argument is an index defining the order of the parameters, i.e. the order in which the fields are passed to the functor.
-The ``param_list`` is a |GT| keyword which has to be defined for each stencil, and should contain th elist of accessors.
+The ``param_list`` is a |GT| keyword which has to be defined for each stencil, and should contain the list of accessors.

 A ``apply``-method needs as first parameter a context object, usually called ``eval``, which is created and passed to the method by the library on